 Most boards have provisions for improvement exam.
 If you think that you can score well and deserve more marks than you have been awarded, then definitely you should give it a try.
 Also, if you have failed in any subject you can plan to do the improvement or supplementary exams.

-When was the Karnataka Board 2nd PUC Supplementary Exam in 2019?
+When is the Karnataka Board 2nd PUC Supplementary Exam in 2020?

-Karnataka Secondary Education Examination Board (KSEEB) released the Karnataka 2nd PUC Supplementary Time Table 2019 on April 15, 2019.
+Karnataka Secondary Education Examination Board (KSEEB) is expected to release details of the KSEEB 2nd PUC Supplementary Exam 2020.
+Last year, the board had released the Karnataka 2nd PUC Supplementary Time Table 2019 on April 15, 2019.
 Moreover, the candidates can download the time table from the official website- pue.kar.nic.in.
 The Karnataka board supplementary examination was conducted from June 07, 2019.

-When is the SSLC Supplementary Results 2019 due?
+When was the SSLC Supplementary Results 2020 released?

-The supplementary exam was conducted on June 2019.
-Last year the supplementary exam result was declared on July 19.
-This year the result will be declared on July 20 by 10.30 am.
+Last year, the supplementary exam was conducted on June 2019 and the supplementary exam result was declared on July 19.
+This year the SSLC supplementary exam is expected to be conducted in September.
+Results will be declared after completion of the exam.